adila0721/CRWR1240-draft/08-One-Big-Assignment.md

 Every time you make a commit that includes a comment in the top and bottom box, and if that commit reflects new or revised material (more than a single change), you will receive one point.
 Please make at least 25 commits; doing so will earn you 25 points, which is the maximum number of points earned for this portion of the course.
 You may find that you make more than 25 commits; that's fine.
 Make as many as you like.
 You will not earn any more points, but you may find that you track your document better.
 (Your instructor makes a commit about every ten minutes when working on a document, so that's about one commit for every few sentences.)

+You can view your commit history and many other details about your activity inside your repository (as can your instructor) by clicking the `Insights` tab, then `Graphs`.

 Normally you will commit to the `master` branch.
 You will see this option whenever you make a commit.
 You will also see another option, to create a new branch and make a `pull request`.
 We won't be using that feature, so you can safely ignore it.
 (But if you are curious, you can read the GitHub documentation for [branching](https://guides.github.com/introduction/flow/).)

 Whenever you have finished working on your document for the day, be sure to commit your final changes.
 Whenever you are ready to work again, open the url of your draft, open the editing screen, and continue along.